19th International Wildlife Law Conference

 18th International Wildlife Law Conference

-An optional post-conference field trip to National Park ‘De Biesbosch’ will be held on April 20, in partnership with Staatsbosbeheer.
+A post-conference field trip to National Park ‘De Biesbosch’ was held on April 20, in partnership with Staatsbosbeheer.
 A typical Dutch wetland, the Biesbosch is the scene of successful habitat restoration projects, and beaver, osprey, and white-tailed eagle have recently returned as reproducing species.
-The area will be explored on foot as well as by boat, and the field trip also includes a visit to the state-of-the-art Biesbosch Museum Island.
-Participants will depart from Tilburg by bus at 09h00 and be back in Tilburg at approximately 16h00, or can alternatively get off the bus at Dordrecht train station at approximately 15h00 (which may be convenient for those traveling to Schiphol Airport or other destinations).
-The cost of participating is, again, 45 euros per person, which includes lunch.
-Places on the field trip are limited (and subject to a lower maximum than the conference itself).
+The area was explored on foot as well as by boat, and the field trip also included a visit to the state-of-the-art Biesbosch Museum Island.

 17th International Wildlife Law Conference